14 Best Waterfalls in Texas

-Canoes and kayaks interested in cruising on the Devils River need to plan for little support along the way and have some previous experience on the water.
+Paddlers interested in cruising on the Devils River in canoes and kayaks need to plan for little support along the way and have some previous experience on the water.
 It's not just the remote location that makes the Devils River challenging, but it's obstacles like Dolan Falls that make it a real adventure.

 Most paddlers begin their multi-day trip on the Devils River at Baker's Crossing.
 Approximately 16 miles downriver, the roaring Dolan Falls requires many to portage.

-Dolan Falls is more accessible from the Devils River State Park - Del Norte Unit.
+Dolan Falls is more accessible from the Devils River State Natural Area - Del Norte Unit.
 It's approximately one river mile to reach Dolan Falls from the Del Norte Unit.

 7. Madrid Falls, Big Bend Ranch State Park

 Madrid Falls is within the dense 300,000 acres encompassed by Big Bend Ranch State Park in West Texas.